 But, she was his wife!
 Nowhere had God commanded Abram to take another!
-And yet instead of waiting on God’s timing, she doubted it would come to pass, so she took matters into her own hands.
+And yet instead of waiting on God’s timing, she took matters into her own hands.

 She put her own desire ahead of God’s plan.

 Abram, in his own act of disobedience reminiscent of Adam, did not reject his wife’s plea.
 He willingly listened to his wife and went in to Hagar and, by him, she conceived a son, Ishmael.

-The Bible tells us, in Romans 9:8, that Ishmael was not the son of promise but the child of the flesh.
+The Bible tells us, in Romans 9:6-8, that Ishmael, while loved by God and given the promise of being a great nation, was not THE son of promise but the child of the flesh; the child conceived through Sarai’s distrust.

 Waiting on God’s Timing – Patience is Not My Virtue